We have a performance-based pay band system for school tutors so that you earn more as you gain more experience.

 How can I get more tutoring work to move up the bands?

-By tutoring reliably and boosting your profile, you can earn yourself a top priority for new opportunities.
+You can get more tutoring work by tutoring reliably and boosting your profile, you can earn yourself a top priority for new opportunities.
 Read on for more information on how this can work:

-• Add more subjects and levels to your profile.
+Add more subjects and levels to your profile

 Did you know that the majority of school lessons are at GCSE level?
 Core subjects are most popular (Maths, English, Sciences), so offering these subjects will increase your chances of seeing opportunities the most.
 And while you’re at it, why not extend them to KS3 and A Level too?